anuj-kapil/cheatsheets/RMD/cheatsheet.md

 multi-dimensionals arrays and matrices.
 It has large collection functions specially built for mathematical operations.
 A vector in Python is basically a one dimensional **numpy** array.
-Operations on vectors are pretty much similar to R. <br>
+Operations on vectors are pretty much similar to R.

 ``` python
 import numpy as np